 This is a separate event from the Moderator Workshop held annually on each campus.

 Who: We recommend sending teams of 3 people made up of 2 student leaders and 1 advisor.
-This is the most important planning event for students and advisors organizing dialogue groups on their campus each year through Sustained Dialogue.
+This is the most important event for planning how to organize dialogue groups on campus each year through Sustained Dialogue.
 Remember: your team should be the people most directly responsible for the direction of the SD group on campus this coming year.

 Thursday, July 25 1:30pm – Sunday, July 28, 2019 at 2pm.

 - Learn how to enhance their “pitch” of SD to others